The Equivariance Criterion in a Linear Model for Fixed-X Cases: Future Work and Discussion

 Likelihood loss is a multivariate extension of the Stein loss, which is preferred in literature (\citet{Brown1968}).
 It can be seen that it induces an MRE \& UMVU estimator, that is always larger than the one under the quadratic one.
 Meanwhile, likelihood loss is more evenhanded over the range as the covariance matrix is set to be positive definite.
 Such a form is quite similar to the logistic transformation in a generalized linear model.

 An extension to prediction will be a future direction.
 However, existing frameworks (e.g., \citet{ZhouNayak2015}) on the equivariance criterion can’t handle the prediction problem well in a linear model.
 In the literature, the predicted response is assumed to be unobservable, which is not the case in the linear model.
-One could also notice that overfitting (\citet{Stone1974}) arises for a prediction problem in a linear model, which usually doesn't occur in estimation.
+One could also notice that overfitting (\citet{Stone1974}) arises for a prediction problem in a linear model, which usually doesn't occur in estimation as in deriving the least square solution, sample prediction error is used, which will converge to a univariate form of $L_{\bf \boldsymbol\beta}$, $({\bf d}-{\bf \boldsymbol\beta})^T X_p^T X_p ({\bf d}-{\bf \boldsymbol\beta})/\sigma^2$ with $\sigma^2=1$, with an extra term constant to $d$.

-Linear model with fixed-X cases though predominantly used in literature, is of limited usage in practice, especially in our settings.
-Linear model with random-X cases and mixture cases are more interesting and challenging.
-The concept of the randomness of linear model has drawn wide attention and numerous efforts have been spent to clarify the differences between fixedness and randomness. \citet{Little2019} has given a straightforward definition of randomness as being unknown from Bayesian view.
+Linear model with fixed-$X$ cases though predominantly used in literature, is of limited usage in practice, especially in our settings, where the experimental design is the ideal scenario.
+Linear model with random-$X$ cases and mixture cases are more interesting and challenging.
+The concept of the randomness of linear model has drawn wide attention and numerous efforts have been spent to clarify the differences between fixedness and randomness. \citet{Little2019} has given a straightforward definition of randomness as being unknown from a Bayesian view.
 In his argument, the treatment indicator from a clinical trial can be considered both fixed and random.
 It is true that those semi-controlled covariates pose challenges to the definition of randomness.
 Individually, it is unknown and thus can be considered random.
 Population-wise, its distribution is usually under control and thus can be treated as a fixed effect in analyses.

 The Gauss-Markov Theorem is the fundamental result for the linear model, where the optimality of the least square solution has been established.
-In most textbooks, its proof is based on the predominantly assumed fixed-X cases. \citet{Shaffer1991} has shown some interesting results where the Gauss-Markov Theorem no longer holds for some random-X cases.
-We will investigate such a phenomenon in the context of equivariance for the random-X cases.
+In most textbooks, its proof is based on the predominantly assumed fixed-$X$ cases. \citet{Shaffer1991} has shown some interesting results where the Gauss-Markov Theorem no longer holds for some random-$X$ cases.
+We will investigate such a phenomenon in the context of equivariance for the random-$X$ cases.